atilla777/rism/README.md

 * Inform user via email about new IoC, vulnerabilities and articles in knowladge base

-* REST API that can be used to transfer data (IoC) to you other security tools
+* REST API that can be used to transfer data (IoC) to your other security tools

 * and something else ...
 Some screenshots: